stef011/argb-led-car-controller/CONTRIBUTING.md

 If you want to add an effect, you'll need to create two new files in `include/effects` and `src/effects`.
 The name of these file will be the name of the effect.
 The file should contain a class that inherits from the `Effect` class.
 The class should have a method called `tick` that will be called every frame.
 The `tick` method should return nothing, but takes in parameters the `ledStrip` object and a `parameter` object.

-To change the ledstrip color, you need to change the values in the table `ledStrip->leds[]`.
+To change the ledstrip color, you need to change the values in the table `ledStrip.leds[]`.
 The table contains the color of each led in a CHSV or CRGB object.
-You can change the color of a led by doing `ledStrip->leds[ledNumber] = CHSV(0, 255, 255);` for example.
+You can change the color of a led by doing `ledStrip.leds[ledNumber] = CHSV(0, 255, 255);` for example.

 The `parameter` object contains the values of the potentiometers.
 You can access them by doing `parameter->getBrightness()`, `parameter->getColor()` or `parameter->getSpeed()`.
 You can even directly access the potentiometer by doing `parameter->getPot1()`, `parameter->getPot2()`, `parameter->getPot3()` or `parameter->getPot4()`.
 And then calling a method on the potentiometer object, either `getValue()`, `getValue8()`, getValueHSV()`or`getLength()`.